TRAVEL REVIEW: St Mary's Inn & Jesmond Dene House

 That didn't put us off the idea of heading to the North East, though.

-This was definitely the case at St Mary's Inn, near the village of Stannington, Northumberland.
+This was definitely the case at our hotel near the village of Stannington, St Mary's Inn.

-Set in gorgeous, sprawling countryside just 20 minutes outside of bustling Newcastle, St Mary's Inn is known in the area as a straightforward destination pub.
-But the level of hospitality and the standard of food and accommodation actually deserve wider renown.
+St mary's Inn is known in the area as a straightforward destination pub, both the standard of food and accommodation actually deserve wider renown.

 A whisky later, we headed to the restaurant for a superb meal.